Ordination of Permanent Deacons:

 “The Servant” Newsletter from the Office for Diaconate Formation is an information tool for priests, deacons, pastoral associates, vocation teams, aspirant and candidates interested in knowing about the Diaconate Program of the Archdiocese of Milwaukee.
 To read the newsletter go here.

-All men and their wives (if married) that are thinking of following the call to the Permanent Diaconate, must attend and complete the INQUIRY FOR DISCERNMENT PROGRAM (a series of 6 sessions describing the diaconate, admissions criteria, admission process, and process of formation).
-These inquiry sessions are being held regionally in the Fall of 2013 throughout the Archdiocese.
+All inquirers and their wives (if married) must attend and complete the INQUIRY FOR DISCERNMENT PROGRAM.
+This program is a series of 6 sessions describing the diaconate, admissions criteria, admission process, and process of formation.
+For this Fall 2014 schedule and places please go here.

 The Office for Diaconate Formation (ODF) provides distinct ministry preparation for Catholic men discerning a vocation calling to the permanent diaconate.
 The ODF counsels, guides and forms men who through adult formation programs, advanced theological education or some other experience encounter Christ and seek a deeper, permanent response to a perceived call to be servants of God's people through ministry in the Church.